 If you have a medical emergency, call 911 or the emergency number in your area.
-Or go to the Emergency Department at one of the hospitals listed below.
+Or go to the closest emergency department at one of the hospitals listed below.

-In the Emergency Room, we diagnose and treat acute illnesses and injuries that can be life threatening and require immediate medical attention.
-Your emergency medicine physician has special training and advanced life-saving skills such as
+In the emergency department, we diagnose and treat acute illnesses and injuries that can be life threatening and require immediate medical attention.
+Your emergency medicine physician has special training and advanced life-saving skills such as:

 - Surgical procedures